 Disclosures

 Disclosures form the backbone of most public-facing compliance frameworks today.
-The idea behind the disclosures built into the GDPR and the CCPA (among other frameworks) is to be explicit with your customers as to which data you are collecting from them, what you will do with it, and how you will store it.
-As with many aspects of data compliance, the GDPR currently has the strictest requirements when it comes to what you will need to put into your disclosures, so it’s a good idea to use your GDPR disclosure as a basis for your other statements.
+The idea behind the disclosures built into the GDPR and the CCPA, among other frameworks, is to be explicit with customers as to which data you are collecting from them, what you will do with it, and how you will store it.
+As with many aspects of data compliance, the GDPR currently has the strictest requirements when it comes to what you need to disclose, so it’s a good idea to use your GDPR disclosure as a basis for other statements.
+The consequences of failing to do so could be costly.
+The European Union fined Meta 1.2 billion Euros earlier this year for violations, and in total, GDPR fines exceed 4 billion Euros.

 Privacy Policies